petermanchester1987/verse-one-code-test/MYAPPROACH.md

 I then installed Concurrently and Nodemon because I didnt want to keep having to restart the node server and client seperately and wrote a script in the package.json file that would run the two servers using concurrently.

 I realised that you probably would want to see how I would do it if it were a real API call, so I brought in dotenv, to use environment variables (to hide any sensitive API information that I might have).
 Obviously I wont be needing API keys or client secrets etc but this is what I would do in that case.
 The environment variables would then be stored in that file on the backend and it would be put in .gitignore to avoid it being shared.

+I know that now you are able to use the newer ES6 import syntax in Nodejs versions 14.something and higher.
+However, to show you that I can use common JS (not just the new stuff) I will leave the server as it is with modules et all.

+I would normally at this point try to do some database work, and get that connected to the server.
+I have only ever used postman to do practise different routes, but am keen to learn more.

+I realised I should probably simulate some kind of server error handling.
+So I made some custom middleware to simulate an error handler.
+Obviously this isn't necessary in this scenario, but would be useful in a real database situation I believe.

+I was also aware that my server.js file was getting a little large and unwieldy, so I decided to do what would be good practise to do in a real build situation and put my api routes into a separate routes folder in the backend.